rcaparna24/adobe-venia/README.md

 # Instructions
 Clone the Repository:
-git clone <repository-url>
+git clone <repository-url> and then cd adobe-venia
-cd adobe-venia

 # Open the Project:
-Open index.html in your preferred web browser.
+Open products.html in your preferred web browser.

 # Running Locally
 No additional setup is required.
-Simply open index.html in your browser to view the website.
+Simply open products.html in your browser to view the website.
 # Project Structure
 The project is organized into three main files: